About Hannah

 Training, Education & Certifications

-Bastyr University (Simkin Center) — Birth Doula Workshop
+Bastyr University (Simkin Center) — Birth Doula Training

 Bellevue College — B.S.
 Healthcare Management & Leadership